myronyeung/scrumstickies/README.md

-scrumposties
+scrumstickies
 ============

-ScrumPosties is a structured way to create facsimiles of scrum sticky notes for the screen and print.
+ScrumStickies is a structured way to create facsimiles of scrum sticky notes for the screen and print.